codesagar-zz/poll/README.md

 # poll
-A pooling application in ROR
+A polling application in ROR